n8n-io/n8n-docs/docs/courses/level-one/chapter-1.md

 <figure><img src="/_images/courses/level-one/chapter-one/Editor-UI.png" alt="Editor UI" style="width:100%"><figcaption align = "center"><i>Editor UI</i></figcaption></figure>

-Now that you have the Editor UI open, you'll learn how to navigate it.
+Next, you'll learn how to navigate the Editor UI.

 ## Editor UI settings

-The [Editor UI](/editor-ui/){:target="_blank"} represents the web interface used to create [workflows](/workflows/workflows/){:target="_blank"}.
-Think of it as a canvas where the artist in you will create automations.
-From the Editor UI you can access all your workflows and credentials, as well as the n8n documentation and forum.
+The [Editor UI](/editor-ui/){:target="_blank"} represents the web interface where you build [workflows](/workflows/workflows/){:target="_blank"}.
+Think of it as a canvas on which the artist in you designs automations.
+From the Editor UI you can access all your workflows and credentials, as well as support pages.

 ### Left-side panel

-Under the n8n logo in the upper left corner you will notice a round arrow icon.
-Click on it to open the left-side menu, which contains the core functionalities and settings for managing workflows.
+In the upper left corner, click on the round arrow icon.
+This will open the left-side menu, which contains the core functionalities and settings for managing workflows.

 The panel contains the following sections:

-- *Admin Panel*: Only for users on n8n.cloud, used to access the management Dashboard.
+- *Admin Panel*: Access the management Dashboard (for n8n.cloud users).
 - *Workflows*: Contains operations for creating and editing workflows.
 - *Credentials*: Contains operations for creating credentials.
-- *Executions*: Contains information about your workflow executions, which are complete runs of a workflow from the first to the last node.
+- *Executions*: Contains information about your workflow executions.
 - *Help*: Contains resources around n8n product and community.

 <figure style="text-align: center;"><img src="/_images/courses/level-one/chapter-one/Left-side-menu.png" alt="Editor UI left-side menu" style="height: 600px;"><figcaption align = "center"><i>Editor UI left-side menu</i></figcaption></figure>